 Period of Award: Most research awards are one year awards (fiscal year) that must be used during the one year time limit.
 The Research Committee rarely approves requests to extend the award period.
 Department administrators need to always keep in mind the fiscal year end processing deadlines.
 It is the department's responsibility to make sure all transactions are completed prior to the end of the fiscal year.

-Budget Allocations: The Graduate School sets up research awards with detail budgets.
+Budget Allocations: The Office of the Vice Chancellor for Research and Graduate Education sets up research awards with detail budgets.
 All expenditures must be made only in the approved budget categories, and must not exceed the amount awarded for that budget category.
 Refer to the original award letter for approved budget categories and amounts or view the approved budget breakdown in the WISDM Project Summary Report.
-Currently, you will need to change the WISDM Project Grant Default setting in order to view a Graduate School award's budget configuration.
-See the section Hints for Viewing a Graduate School Project Grant in WISDM for detailed instructions.
+Currently, you will need to change the WISDM Project Grant Default setting in order to view a VCRGE award's budget configuration.
+See the section Hints for Viewing a VCRGE Project Grant in WISDM for detailed instructions.

 Account Coding: The coding to be used for payroll and other expenditure forms can be found in the original award letter.
 This coding will also show on the Award Info page in WISDM.
 The Activity/Program will be 4 (Research).

-In WISDM, on the Award info page, the Project Department will still show the Graduate School equivalent code for your department (e.g., A3448XX).
+In WISDM, on the Award info page, the Project Department will still show the Office of the Vice Chancellor for Research and Graduate Education (VCRGE) equivalent code for your department (e.g., A3448XX).
 The Valid Organization(s) field will show your usual department coding (e.g., A48XXXX).
 The Valid Organization(s) field is where one looks to see which ORGS have authorization to spend on that award.
 You will also see the Valid Program(s) here (i.e., 4 = Research).

 Administration of Awards